 For Marinara Sauce

-- In a blender or food processor, pulse tomatoes until crushed.
+- In a blender or food processor, pulse tomatoes until blended

 - In a pan over medium heat, heat olive oil.
 Add garlic and cook until aromatic.